DataLab-Platform/Sigima/README.md

 ## 💡 Use cases

-SigIma is meant to be:
+Sigima is meant to be:

 - A **processing backend** for scientific/industrial tools
 - A library to **build reproducible analysis pipelines**